 To book a room in Halls of Residence, please complete the online application HERE.
 The application process opens in April each year.

-Private rooms - if you have a partner or would like the freedom to live off campus, all students except for Study Abroad and American Exchange students, can choose to live in privately-owned accommodation in Liverpool.
+If you have a partner, or would like the freedom to live off campus, all students (except for Study Abroad and American Exchange students), can choose to live in privately-owned accommodation in Liverpool.
 There is a wide choice available, from sharing a house with other students to having your own private studio in the city centre.
 Prices vary according to the facilities offered, so don’t necessarily choose the cheapest as this will reflect the standard of the room and the area it is in.

 We would advise you to use the University-sponsored organisation Liverpool Student Homes (LSH) to search for your private accommodation – there are many private agencies in Liverpool but we only recommend LSH, as they are non-profit making and will support you if you need help.
 You can search for all types of accommodation on their website.
 The widest choice of shared houses is in the area ‘Smithdown/Wavertree’ and the widest choice of en-suite rooms is in the city centre (choose ‘Large Developments’).

 The UK weather is unpredictable and can change several times during the course of a day.
 The average temperatures in the UK are:

 Temperatures and weather conditions can vary considerably, even in the course of a single day.
 If you arrive in September it is likely to be cool with frequent rain.
 If your course starts in January, you can expect it to be extremely cold.